Miami España: Ida y Vuelta

 Great for students with interests in exploring and fostering cultural heritage.

-About the Program Director: Professor John Bailly was born in Slough, Buckinghamshire, of a French father and American mother, and lives in France during the summer.
-He received his MFA in painting and printmaking from Yale University in 1993, and is a Fellow of the Honors College at Florida International University.
+Professor John Bailly was born in Slough, Buckinghamshire, England of a French father and American mother, and lives in France during the summer.
+He received his MFA in painting and printmaking from Yale University in 1993, and is a Fellow of the Honors College.
 Based in Miami, his work has been exhibited at several institutions in the US.
-He founded and directs Aesthetics & Values Art Exhibition class in The Honors College at FIU.
+He founded and directs the Honors College Aesthetics & Values Art Exhibition class.